kevinchtsang/AAMOS-00-Starter/README.md

 The code is used to produce the plots and results presented in the "Technical Validation" of our Scientific Data paper.

-Begin by downloading all 12 files from [the DataShare page](https://doi.org/10.7488/ds/3775)
+Begin by downloading all 12 files from [the DataShare page](https://doi.org/10.7488/ds/3775).
+Then running all the lines of code in `sci_data_AAMOS-00_start_up.R` will produce all the plots and results.
+The `sci_data_AAMOS-00_start_up.R` file contains 4 sections (Import data, Data processing, Binary classifier example, Technical validation (asthma symptoms)), each section depends on the previous section.

 ## Licence

-*Creative Commons Attribution 4.0 International Public License.*
+Data is licensed under the *Creative Commons Attribution 4.0 International Public License.*

+The starter code is licensed under the *MIT License.*

 ## Getting In Touch